01 of 15

 But this "one of a kind" place has a sister resort...
 Welcome to Atlantis The Palm, Dubai—Dubai being that middle-east pinnacle of shopping, entertainment, and luxury.

 Dubai is one of the United Arab Emirates, with year-round warm weather, white-sand beaches, and a great infrastructure.
 Though only 1000 sq. miles in size, Dubai lives large: ultra-opulent hotels, super-luxury shopping, and over-the-top attractions such as an indoor snow park.

 The Palm is one of Dubai's biggest ventures: "The Palm Jumeirah" is a man-made island in the shape of a graceful palm frond framed by a reef.
-The Palm is a project of the Crown Prince of Dubai, and adds almost 65 kilometres of new beachfront.
-Atlantis The Palm is in the centre of the crescent.
+The Palm is a project of the Crown Prince of Dubai and adds almost 65 kilometers of new beachfront.
+Atlantis The Palm is in the center of the crescent.

 Atlantis the Palm has a choice location on the extraordinary man-made island, The Palm aka Palm Island, in the middle-east nexus of shopping, entertainment, and luxury, Dubai.